 Don’t wait for the EPA to investigate your business.
-Learn how to fix environmental violations yourself
+Learn how to fix environmental violations yourself.

-What is an environmental compliance audit?
+What is an Environmental Compliance Audit?

-In order for a company to qualify for the EPA Audit Policy program, it must meet a total of nine specific conditions.
+For a company to qualify for the EPA Audit Policy program, it must meet a total of nine specific conditions.
 Here is a brief overview of these conditions set forth by the EPA:

 - Discovery through the company’s own environmental audit or compliance management system (CMS).